chvandorp/scdynsys/notebooks/README.md

 * `FigureDataOverview.ipynb`: Create the first figure of the manuscript that shows an overview of the data (cell counts, flow data, experimental setup).
 * FigureVAEDiagram.ipynb`: Make a diagram that explains how the IA model works.
+* `SequentialApproachClustering.ipynb`: In this notebook we do the initial analyses for the SA.
+  We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries. **IN PROGRESS**
+* `SequentialApproachClustering.ipynb`: In this notebook we do the initial analyses for the SA.
+  We parse the flow data, cluster with the Leiden algorithm, find consensus clusters, and create timeseries. **IN PROGRESS**
-* `SequentialApproach.ipynb`: In this notebook we do the analyses for the SA.
+* `SequentialApproachFitting.ipynb`: In this notebook we do the downstream analyses for the SA.
-  We parse the flow data, create timeseries and fit Stan models.
-We also do model comparison. **IN PROGRESS**
+  We fit Stan models to the timeseries and we also do model comparison. **IN PROGRESS**
+* `FigureSAClustering.ipynb`: Here, we take the data processed in the SA clustering notebook and make a figue for the manuscript.
 * `IntegratedApproach.ipynb`: **IN PROGRESS**
 * `InfluxExperiment.ipynb`: **IN PROGRESS**
 * `BiphasicModels.ipynb`: Fit simple biphasic models to the cell count data alone.